Academic art: Criticism and legacy

+Decline and the rise of modernism

 Academic art was first criticized for its use of idealism, by Realist artists such as Gustave Courbet, as being based on idealistic clichés and representing mythical and legendary motives while contemporary social concerns were being ignored.
 Another criticism by Realists was the "false surface" of paintings—the objects depicted looked smooth, slick, and idealized—showing no real texture.
 The Realist Théodule Ribot worked against this by experimenting with rough, unfinished textures in his painting.

 Stylistically, the Impressionists, who advocated quickly painting outdoors exactly what the eye sees and the hand puts down, criticized the finished and idealized painting style.
-Although academic painters began a painting by first making drawings and then painting oil sketches of their subject, the high polish they gave to their drawings seemed to the Impressionists tantamount to a lie.
-After the oil sketch, the artist would produce the final painting with the academic "fini," changing the painting to meet stylistic standards and attempting to idealize the images and add perfect detail.
-Similarly, perspective is constructed geometrically on a flat surface and is not really the product of sight; Impressionists disavowed the devotion to mechanical techniques.
+Although academic painters began a painting by first making drawings and then painting oil sketches of their subject, the high polish they gave to their drawings seemed to the Impressionists tantamount to a lie, who disavowed the devotion to mechanical techniques.

 Realists and Impressionists also defied the placement of still-life and landscape at the bottom of the hierarchy of genres.
-It is important to note that most Realists and Impressionists and others among the early avant-garde who rebelled against academism were originally students in academic ateliers.
+Most Realists and Impressionists and others among the early avant-garde who rebelled against academism were originally students in academic ateliers.
 Claude Monet, Gustave Courbet, Édouard Manet, and even Henri Matisse were students under academic artists.
+Other artists, such as the Symbolist painters and some of the Surrealists, were kinder to the tradition.
+As painters who sought to bring imaginary vistas to life, these artists were more willing to learn from a strongly representational tradition.
+Once the tradition had come to be looked on as old-fashioned, the allegorical nudes and theatrically posed figures struck some viewers as bizarre and dreamlike.